Welcome to the ultimate guide on how to cook black beans. Don't do anything else before reading this!

 💭 Pro tips

-Time to share our tips and tricks we've learned over the years of cooking beans:
+Time to share our tips and tricks we've learned over the years of cooking black beans:

 - It's best to use fresh beans from a store that receives a new supply often to ensure a faster cook time and better taste (just ask a store manager if you're unsure).

 - Use distilled or filtered water for the best taste, consistency, and cook time.
 Hard water (heavy on minerals) can make the cooking process more difficult.

 - Add some flavor in!
 Try garlic, onion, herbs, bay leaves, etc. Do not salt before cooking though because it can make the beans mushy.